Whtneyas/real-time-web-applicatie/README.md

 - Chat with multiple users
 - Receive and send real time data.
 - Display of usernames
+- When user leave the chat
+- Display Quiz question
+- Display multiple question
+-

 ### Should have
   - show when user is online
   - Show when user is offline
   - Show time when chat is sent
+  - Score board
+  - See the time a message is sent
+  - Display when user is typing

  ## Installation
  The installation of this project is very easy.
 In this part you can read how to install this project.
 Just follow the steps below.